The Pulse (SiriusXM)

 On November 12, 2008, during the consolidation of XM and Sirius programming, Flight 26 took The Pulse branding that lived on Sirius channel 9, which aired a 1990s/hot AC hybrid, and that channel number is now The 90s on 9.
 Also, the new Pulse was added to channel 12 on Sirius Satellite Radio.
-As a result, the old Pulse ceased operations due to the fact for the old Pulse ranked #9 in the Sirius ratings, and Flight 26 had higher ratings than the old Pulse.
+As a result, the old Pulse ceased operations due to its ranking #9 in the Sirius ratings, and Flight 26 had higher ratings.
 A number of Flight 26 on-air personalities joined The Pulse and continue broadcasting under The Pulse branding.
 The Bridge (which became Led Zeppelin Radio for two months) forced its move from channel 12 to channel 33 (replacing SIRIUS Disorder).
 However, Mediabase reports The Pulse's playlist under X026-FM rather than S012-FM.

 The Pulse's imaging was changed to the same voiceover as the old Flight 26 branding rather than carry the old jingles from the old Sirius 9 channel.

 Most recently, to encounter sister channel The Blend's overhaul in September 2009, The Pulse dropped most of the 1990s songs that can already be heard on sister channel '90s on 9.
 The slogan was also changed to "2000s and today."

 Every weekend, The Pulse counts down their top 15 current songs as well as the top 15 Pulse songs that week anywhere from 2010 to 2019.
 Pat Monahan, lead singer of the band Train, also hosts a weekend show, an hour long of new music discovery songs picked by Pat himself.

 After the launch of PopRocks, The Pulse further narrowed its playlist dropping most 2000s songs focusing on currents minus the rap playing a more adult top 40 approach focusing on current hits on the mainstream and hot adult contemporary music mixed with hits from 2010 to today.
 In early 2018, the Pulse renamed their weekend countdown to "Today's Pulse Top 15", which was formerly known as "2000s and Today Top 15 Countdown".
 This was due to the fact that the station now focused more on 2010s music.
+By early 2024, the countdown was no longer co-hosted by all the Pulse DJs, and instead it featured only Brady introducing the week's top songs.
+This change added a more comedic style to the countdown, while previous features (like hits, trivia, and happenings from an earlier focus year) were discontinued entirely.

 On November 5, 2021, The Pulse moved from channel 15 to channel 5, replacing '50s on 5.
 Mosaic took over The Pulse's former slot.